What’s the difference between physical and chemical exfoliants?

 Q: Does toothpaste really dry breakouts?

 A: No. New information actually reveals that toothpaste can stimulate breakouts on your chin and around the mouth.
-Dermatologists say that heavily flavoured toothpaste, or toothpaste with high levels of fluoride, can cause breakouts to arise.
+Dermatologists say that heavily flavoured toothpaste, and or toothpaste with high levels of fluoride, can cause breakouts to arise.

 A: Moisturisers are vital to every skin care regimen, regardless of skin condition.